MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/real-time-analytics-event-search-query-panel.md

 ms.localizationpriority: medium
 ---

-# Real-time Analytics - Event search query panel
+# Real-time Analytics - Event Search Query panel

 This tutorial illustrates how to use the **Event Search Query** panel.